meremST/LCMS_Models/Readme.md

 ## Verifiable Protocol Model

+### About Verifpal Version

+The original version of Verifpal used for the paper was the 0.26.
+Since version 0.27 corrects a bug, Verifpal find potential attack on our model.
+After analysis the attack seems to be a false positive:
+In the protocol there are several successive checks.
+It seems that earlier checks should stop the iteration, but VerifPal continues exploring it.
+The problem is that we are not sure that this counter example does not mask a real attack.

+### Run the Model
 The full VerifPal model is available in [LCMS_Protocol_Model.vp](LCMS_Protocol_Model.vp).

 VerifPal is a software tool for verifying the security of cryptographic protocols.